 As a partner in the Tax and Trusts Group, Lindsay practises in the area of personal tax and estate planning, estate administration and estate litigation.
 She regularly advises her clients on a wide range of matters including wills, trusts, domestic contracts, powers of attorney, mental incompetency proceedings, court audits, estate and trust taxation, and post mortem estate planning.

 Lindsay has lectured extensively on tax and estate planning at the Canada Tax Conference, the Canadian Bar Association, the Law Society of Upper Canada, Insight seminars and Federating Press, among others.
-She is the author of Estate Planning Precedents, A Solicitor’s Manual, published by Carswell Professional Publishing.
+She is the author of Estate Planning Precedents, A Solicitor’s Manual, (Thomson Reuters), long considered an essential practice resource by estates and trusts lawyers across Canada.
 She has also written articles for the Canadian Tax Journal, Tax Management International Journal and the Ontario Bar Admission Course.
 Recognized as a leading lawyer in the area of estate planning and personal tax planning, Lindsay appears in the Canadian Legal Lexpert Directory and Best Lawyers in Canada.
 She is also profiled as a noteworthy Canadian in Who’s Who in Canada.

 - Handling a complex post mortem variation of trusts under a will, deferring taxes of over $2.5 million, thereby ensuring the continued viability of the deceased’s highly successful business.